 The streets and sprawling shoreline of Boracay buzz with life.

-At around 12 o’clock last night, on our way back to our lodging, gusting winds and heavy rain greeted us.
-The island’s station 2 was nearly deserted.
+At around 12 o’clock last night, on our way back to our lodging, gusting winds and heavy rain slapped us.
+The beach was nearly deserted.

 I guess this was Boracay’s way of welcoming me, saying: Finally, Carissa, you’ve arrived.’